 Free trial

-How to Demonstrate the ROI of Your New EHS Tool
+How to Demonstrate the ROI of Your New EHS Software

 9 · 9 · 2024 by Claire Styles

-If you’re on the hunt for a new digital EHS tool, you’ve probably been busy building a business case to present to senior leadership.
+If you’re on the hunt for new EHS software, you’ve probably been busy building a business case to present to senior leadership.
 After all, you’ll need their buy-in to secure the budget.
 As we’ve discussed in our recent blog series, leadership is focused on financial metrics.
 They value, well value!
-That’s why demonstrating the return on investment (ROI) of your new tool is vital.
+That’s why demonstrating the return on investment (ROI) of your new digital tool is vital.

 In theory, ROI is a simple calculation: